Math and nature — the two go hand-in-hand, much like monarchs and milkweed, cranberries and bogs, or maitake and oak trees.

 I had the pleasure of attending this year’s presentation at Ohiopyle’s Kentuck Campground Amphitheater, where Rose discussed the man behind the sequence (well, the man who popularized the sequence), examples in nature, applications in civilization, and much more.

-After the program, I asked Rose a few questions on video regarding the Fibonacci sequence, and I’m excited to be sharing this video interview with you today.
+After the program, I asked Rose a few questions regarding the Fibonacci sequence, and I’m excited to be sharing this video interview with you today.